 - Transfer to wire rack to cool for 15 minutes, and then carefully remove from the baking sheets.

-- To make buttercream filling, while macarons are drying, prepare the strawberry buttercream.
-In a mixing bowl with whisk attachment, beat the butter until fluffy.
-Add powdered sugar, heavy cream, strawberry jam, vanilla extract and salt and beat until well combined.
-Transfer the buttercream into a pastry bag.
+- While the macarons are drying, prepare the strawberry buttercream.
+In a mixing bowl with the whisk attachment, beat the butter until fluffy.

-- To assemble the macarons, pair the shells by size and arrange them on a wire rack, or a baking sheet.
+- Pair the shells by size and arrange them on a wire rack, or a baking sheet.
 Turn half of the shells upside and pipe the buttercream filling around the edges, leaving a small hole in the middle.
-Using a small spoon, drop a small amount of strawberry jam in the hole, or place strawberry jam in a piping bag and pipe the jam in the middle of the filling.
-Cover with the other shell and done!

 Nutrition Facts:

-This recipe was originally published on February 9th, 2016 and updated on February 12, 2020.
+This recipe was originally published on February 9th, 2016.

 Zina says